gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 ### \#label

-This command works both in Jira Server/Cloud.
+This command works in both Jira Server and Cloud.

-The `#label` command will add a new label to a Jira issue.
+The `#label` command adds a new label to a Jira issue.
 If more than one Jira issue is referenced, the labels are added to all mentioned Jira issues.
-Multiple labels can be created by putting spaces between words.
+Create multiple labels by putting spaces between words.

 **Syntax:**
 `ISSUE_KEY(S) #label [label1] .. [labeln]`